A parameter ASIP for the quadratic family: Proof of Theorem via Skorokhod's Representation Theorem

-Indeed, composition with a $C^2$ contraction is a bounded operator on $C^\varpi$ or $H^s_q(I)$, since $0<s<1/q<1$, the characteristic function of an interval is a bounded multiplier on $H^s_q(I)$ (uniformly in the size of the interval), since $s<\varpi$, a function in $C^\varpi$ is a bounded multiplier on $H^s_q(I)$ (\cite{Str, Tho}).
+On the other hand, since $0<s<1/q<1$, the characteristic function of an interval is a bounded multiplier on $H^s_q(I)$ (uniformly in the size of the interval), and since $s<\varpi$, a function in $C^\varpi$ is a bounded multiplier on $H^s_q(I)$ (\cite{Str, Tho}).

 Hence, by the first claim of Proposition~\ref{p.udc} (with \eqref{eq.alphal1infty} and $\int \varphi_{a_0} d\mu_{a_0}=0$), we have